DEFRA/water-abstraction-team/releasing/sign_off.md

 Now click the _Build Now_ button and wait for it to succeed.

 ## Test sign-off

 This stage is managed by QA & Test with support from development if needed.
-With the release candidate deployed to the pre-production environment it is the responsibility of the test analyst to 'sign it off'.
+With the release candidate deployed to the pre-production environment it is the responsibility of a test analyst to 'sign it off'.

 It involves running the full suite of regression tests plus any additional manual testing felt necessary to confirm the expected functionality is included and still working.
 The release can then be given its 'test signoff'.